 - Rub the affected joint.
 Massage the joint using your fingers, pressing the sore areas of your jaw and moving to the side of your neck.

-- Avoid caffeine (which can potentially contribute to muscle tension)
+- Try to avoid caffeine which can potentially contribute to muscle tension around the jaw.

 At Lake of the Woods Dental, our dentists will discuss your symptoms with you, complete a comprehensive oral examination, explain possible treatment options, and develop a custom treatment plan that may include a mouthguard or other measures depending on your needs.